China's Xi Jinping warns against overloading energy investments during meeting - ExBulletin

 To drive the point home, Xi recalled during the meeting his tenure as governor of Fujian province and Party secretary of Zhejiang province, according to the Xinhua report.
 It was there that he witnessed the transformation of many private clothing companies from simple warehouses to full-fledged brands that now outperform their international competitors.

-Earlier during his trip on Wednesday, Xi praised the state-owned Shandong Port Group for successfully automating its ports and container terminals through independent innovation that reduced reliance on foreign technology, according to the Xinhua report.
+Earlier during his trip on Wednesday, Xi praised the state-owned Shandong Port Group for successfully automating its ports and container terminals through “independent innovation” that has reduced reliance on technology foreign, according to the Xinhua report.

-But Xi also assured multinational executives at the meeting that the country is committed to creating a level playing field and will not oust foreign-invested companies from the Chinese market simply because they are of foreign companies.
+But Xi also assured multinational executives at the meeting that the country was committed to creating a “level playing field” and would not oust foreign-invested companies from the Chinese market “just because they are foreign”.

+This article was originally published in the South China Morning Post (SCMP), the most authoritative voice in reporting on China and Asia for more than a century.
+For more SCMP stories, please explore the SCMP application or visit the SCMP Facebook And Twitter pages.
+Copyright 2024 South China Morning Post Publishers Ltd. All rights reserved.

 |